WTVJ: Move to channel 6

 On May 23, 1994, Fox and New World Communications entered an alliance under which Fox bought an equity stake in New World, which would switch most of its stations from Big Three networks to Fox.
 This deal, struck less than six months after Fox obtained CBS's longtime rights to televise the National Football Conference of the NFL, contained a groupwide multi-year affiliation agreement that would change network affiliations of the majority of stations owned by—or in the process of being acquired by—New World to Fox after each existing contract expired.
 This agreement triggered a round of affiliation switches in markets nationwide as new group deals were carved out.
 Less than a month later, ABC and Scripps-Howard Broadcasting struck a deal that included, among other stations, WMAR-TV in Baltimore, Maryland, joining the network.
 Westinghouse Broadcasting (Group W) was the owner of Baltimore's outgoing ABC affiliate WJZ-TV and already talking to Fox, CBS, and NBC on an affiliation deal of their own.

 On July 14, 1994, Group W and CBS agreed to a group-wide 10-year contract; this renewed Group W's two existing CBS affiliations and switched the other three to CBS, including longtime NBC affiliate KYW-TV in Philadelphia.
 As part of the deal, Group W and CBS formed a joint venture to acquire other television stations and operate a syndication company.
 This necessitated CBS to sell off WCAU-TV, their owned-and-operated station in Philadelphia: NBC and Fox made offers for WCAU-TV, while CBS expressed interest in conducting an asset swap.
 In September 1994, Fox agreed to purchase existing Philadelphia affiliate WTXF-TV.
-With NBC remaining as the only bidder for WCAU-TV, talks began in earnest over an swap of stations between the two networks.
+With NBC remaining as the only bidder for WCAU-TV, talks began in earnest over a swap of stations between the two networks.
 This "horse trading" transaction was largely confirmed on November 21, 1994, with the Group W–CBS joint venture receiving KCNC-TV in Denver and KUTV in Salt Lake City, along with WTVJ's channel 4 license and transmitter site, from NBC; in turn, NBC acquired both WCAU-TV and WCIX's channel 6 license and transmitter site.
 (Note: The deal was structured in such a way that WFOR-TV operates on the former WTVJ license and WTVJ operates on the former WCIX license.)